aahamlin/aahamlin.github.io/_posts/2021-09-05-probabilistic-forecasting.md

 `Total business days = (Total items * average cycle time) / Throughput`

-Using the average cycletimes in the table above and a team throughput of 1.4 items/day, the result looks like this:
+Using the average cycle times in the table above and a team throughput of 1.4 items/day, the result looks like this:

 | Total Issues        | Total Work at 95% | at 85%    | at 70%     | at 50%     |
 | 20                  | 98.2              | 93        | 87.6       | 85.8       |